crreinschild/PhpPractice/NOTES.md

 I don't think I'm going to get to all the cool stuff I wanted to do, like TDD, and using docker & dev containers for local dev environment setup.

+### 7 Hour Check-in

+I got a semi-functional UI, I need to switch over to the API.
+I'm going to try to get that working before bed.
+If I can do that, then I'll at least feel a little bit better about my submission.